Miss Washington

 The Miss Washington competition is the pageant that selects the representative for the state of Washington in the Miss America pageant.

-Amber Pike of Snohomish was crowned Miss Washington 2025 on July 12, 2025, at the Capital High School Performing Arts Center in Olympia.
-She competed for the title of Miss America 2026 in September.
+Natalie Worthy of Battle Ground was crowned Miss Washington on July 11, 2026, at the Capital High School Performing Arts Center in Olympia.
+She will compete for the title of Miss America 2027 in September.

 History

 Washington first sent delegates to Miss America in 1926 with Leona Fengler, Miss Seattle.
 She was sponsored by the Seattle Times newspaper, a practice common in the early days of Miss America pageants.
 She was pictured in the paper leaving in a biplane for her cross-country flight to Atlantic City, where she was voted "Prettiest Girl in an Evening Gown."
 In 1987, Fendler was featured again in the newly-revived Miss Seattle Pageant.

 The Depression and war years caused sporadic participation by Washington contestants in the Miss America pageant, but the Miss Washington pageant was revived in 1948 and held in Ephrata, with a $1000 scholarship offered to the winner.
 In 1949 the pageant was a "financial flop" and the winner had to seek community donations to fund her appearance at Miss America.
 At the time the organization was so deeply in debt that the titleholder's tiara was nearly repossessed by the manufacturer.

 From 1961 to 1997 the pageant was hosted by Vancouver, under a number of executive directors before moving to the Tri-Cities under the directorship of Chamber President, Dorothy Schoeppach.
 Under the direction of Schoeppach the local programs again grew from 9 to 22.
 Two years later the pageant moved to Tacoma under the directorship of Joan Dehn and Mike Shinkle.